hri123/IR-Kubernetes/linux-foundation/kubernetes-fundamentals.md

 contains endpoints, credentials, context

 kubectl config use-context foobar
+(context - namespace, user, cluster)

 kubectl config view
-(certificate authority, key and certificate come from ~/.kube/config) certificate authority data is passed to authenticate the curl request, users refer to client credentials - client key and certificate, username and password, token.
+(certificate authority, key and certificate come from ~/.kube/config, without these only insecure calls can be made) certificate authority data is passed to authenticate the curl request, users refer to client credentials - client key and certificate, username and password, token.
 Token and username/password are mutually exclusive. kubectl config set-credentials -h